Growing Through Difficult Times

 Mitch Arnold • October 19, 2025

-A couple of Saturdays ago, I found myself smiling and nodding, as tears of sadness ran down my cheeks.
+A couple of Saturdays ago, I found myself smiling and nodding, as my eyes welled up with tears of sadness.
 I was among friends I hadn’t seen for a long time, and I had a beer and a Philly cheesesteak in front of me, yet I was engrossed in stories of incomprehensible agony and triumph.
 It was a powerful juxtaposition, the kind you don’t easily forget.

 Lynda and I were at a charity event that we attend almost every year.
 The event is called Glow Gold, and its intent is to raise money for childhood cancer research.
 It’s one of many events held by Sammy’s Superheroes, an organization founded by one of my former students whose son Sammy is the namesake.

-For most of the event, the mood is joyful, with music playing and children running around in bounce houses and having their faces painted, while adults enjoy conversation, music, and good food and drink.
-The vibes are so casual that it’s easy to forget the purpose behind the event, until the speakers take the stage.
+For most of the event, the mood was joyful, with music playing and children running around in bounce houses and having their faces painted, while adults enjoyed conversation, music, and good food and drink.
+The vibes were so casual that it was easy to forget the purpose behind the event, until the speakers took the stage.

 The first speaker was a young father with several children who only briefly attended the event, as he was busy with his children’s activities that night.
 He reminded me of myself several years ago, when I was busy with my own young children, except that I didn’t have a four-year-old in a fight for his life, a fight that had already cost him one of his legs.